Velocidex/velociraptor-docs/content/docs/offline_triage/_index.md

 Velociraptor is just a VQL engine!
-All we need is Velociraptor to be able to collect the VQL artifacts into a file, and then we can transport the file ourselve for analysis.
+All we need is Velociraptor to be able to collect the VQL artifacts into a file, and then we can transport the file ourselves for analysis.
 Velociraptor does not really need a server...

 Often we rely of an external helper (such as a local admin) to actually perform the collection for us.
 However, these helpers are often not DFIR experts.
-We would like to provide them with a solution that performs the required collection with minimal intervension - even to the point where they do not need to type any command line arguments.
+We would like to provide them with a solution that performs the required collection with minimal intervention - even to the point where they do not need to type any command line arguments.